20 Terms Every Candle Maker Needs to Know to Ultimately Make – Better Candles

 Similar to soap making, a candle needs to cure or age before use.
 Curing is the process of allowing the wax to harden to bond or “lock in” fragrance and color.
 Two weeks is ideal for most wax types.

 Sounds like a dog breed, doesn’t it?
 A candle snuffer is one of the best way candle tools.
 It allows you to enjoy the scent of a candle longer after putting out the candle.
 I share how to correctly use a candle snuffer with my tips for candle care.

 Common Candle Problem Terms

-Also known as Carbon Build-Up, Mushrooming describes when a candle wick looks like a popular fungus grew on the top of it.
-While it’s not really a type of mold it does create a problem.
+Also known as Carbon Build-Up, Mushrooming describes when a candle wick looks like a popular fungus growing on top of it.
+While it’s not really a type of mold, it does create a problem.
 Luckily, all you need is a wick trimmer to snip the top of the wick off.